-Riders/users of your digital service are stakeholders of your business model and they benefit from it in the following ways:
+Riders/users of your digital service are stakeholders of a business model, and they benefit from it in the following ways:

-- Riders are allotted nearest drivers with shortest routes.
+- Riders are allotted the nearest drivers with the shortest routes.

-- Convenient and preferable services offered through apps.
+- Convenient and preferable services are offered through apps.

-- Benefit of competitive pricing and cheaper rides
+- The benefit of competitive pricing and cheaper rides

-- Multiple payment options like wallets, debit/credit cards, etc.
+- Multiple payment options like e-wallets, debit/credit cards, etc.